Gregory Bald

 - click to see trail photos from this hike in Great Smoky Mountain National Park: January 11, 2003

-- click to view a detailed trip report of this hike across Clingman’s Dome: January 11, 2003 (password required)
+- click to view a trip report of this hike across Clingman’s Dome: January 11, 2003 (password required)

-- click to see a Great Smoky Mountains National Park map, Great Smoky Mountain National Park trail map
+- click to purchase a Trails Illustrated map of Great Smoky Mountains National Park

 - click for more hiking and backpacking books on the Appalachian Trail